manarsaighi/pollenXR/README.md

 ### 1. Main User Interface
 <img src="images/pollenXR1.jpg" alt="Main UI" width="400px">

+The user is placed within a garden scene surrounded by flowers and a handful of insects.
+There is a "pollinator counter" in the corner of the screen.

 ### 2. Spatial Layout
 <img src="images/pollenXR2.jpg" alt="Spatial Layout" width="400px">

+The scene from above.
+The user will be placed in the centre of the scene.

 ### 3. Key Interaction
 <img src="images/pollenXR3.jpg" alt="Key Interaction" width="400px">

+An example of the key interaction.
+A point gesture towards an insect will draw it to the user.
+Moving to point at a flower will lure the insect to the flower and pollinate it.